 Learning Disabilities and Children

 Does your child suffer from a learning disability?
-Did you know that 25% or one out of every four children entering school today has learning disabilities?
-In other words, 25 children out of 100 children suffer from learning disabilities.
+Did you know that 25% or one out of every four children entering school today has some kind of a learning disability?
+And it’s a growing problem.

 - Sensory Integration (SI)